That means I spend most of my time being with people who are learning how to re-assemble the compartments of their life.

 I'm also a professional development curator with a specialty in 'intercultural' networks.
 That is, I help to translate actual needs into institutional language so that everyone ticks their boxes.
-Really, all I do is see the unseen opportunities for people to do what they love.
+Really, all I do is see the unseen opportunities for people to do what they love while they work from within to change the system.

 I like Star Trek and animated kids movies and find myself watching horror films (even though they end up in my dreams).
 I don't watch TV or read newspapers, but I do take in a lot of data.
 Crazy, almost dizzying, amounts of information from every discipline and wisdom known and unknown.